printlaura/seller-project/README.md

 - **Delete unsold items**: delete from the database all items that haven't sold any units in the last 9 months..

 The logic is handled in `app/routes.py`
-The SQL code that was translated into SQLAlchemy functions can be found in `db/queries.sql`
+The SQLAlchemy functions written in SQL code can be found in `db/queries.sql`

 ## Setting Up the Development Environment